-psychology are strongly encouraged to take the indicated courses.
+\\ Students considering graduate work in counseling psychology or clinical psychology are strongly encouraged to take the indicated courses.

-An exit interview and Major Field Test are required of all graduating seniors.
+An exit survey and Major Field Test are required of all graduating seniors.
 The Major Field Test is an objective, end-of-program test designed to assess the mastery of concepts, principles, and knowledge expected of students at the conclusion of the psychology major.